sgost/contentconcepts-data/about/banner.md

 ---
 </br>

 ContentConcepts, established in 2001, is an international [proofreading and editing service](https://contentconcepts.com/services/academic_editing/english_editing/) based in **New Jersey, USA**.
 Our editors, PhDs with extensive academic and business experience, guarantee excellence.

+R﻿ead more about our [PhD and native-English editors](https://contentconcepts.com/services/academic_editing/manuscript-editors/)

 </br>